-New Mexico Wild respectfully submits these comments to the Carson National Forest (CNF) on the draft Environmental Assessment (EA) for the project identified as Taos Ski Valley Gondola and Other Improvements (Project).
-New Mexico Wild is a nonprofit 501(c)(3) grassroots organization dedicated to the protection, restoration, and continued enjoyment of New Mexico's wildlands and wilderness areas.
-Founded in 1997, we achieve our mission through administrative protection, federal wilderness designation, and ongoing stewardship.
-We represent thousands of individual members from all corners of New Mexico and across the nation, including members who live, work, and play in the vicinity of the Taos Ski Valley (TSV).
+WildEarth Guardians submits these comments to the Carson National Forest (CNF) on the draft Environmental Assessment (EA) for the project identified as Taos Ski Valley Gondola and Other Improvements (Project).
+WildEarth Guardians is a nonprofit 501(c)(3) grassroots organization dedicated to protecting and restoring the wildlife, wild places, wild rivers, and health of the American West.
+We represent thousands of individual members and supporters from across New Mexico and the nation, including many who live and work in and around the Carson National Forest near Taos.